etkaar/CandleLight/README.md

 - ATtiny85 micro controller (or similar).
 - Arduino IDE with ATTinyCore by Spence Conde.
 - A programmer for the micro controller.
-You can use an Arduino Uno, Elegoo UNO (or similar).
+You can use an Arduino Uno, ELEGOO UNO (or similar).

 #### Settings
 - Set your ATtiny on 1 MHz (burn bootloader before uploading the sketch).